snorlon/cs480Brown/Assignment07/README.md

 NOTES:
     Sun is significantly downscaled to hit a balance between planet size and distance between planets.
 Despite this, it is still not too small to be seen as anything but the sun.

+    Some orbits have been rescaled, such as Earth's moon, so that they are still visible and not overlapping with the larger model scaling.

 ========================================

 Commands: